w010/w_query2csv/README.md

 plugin.tx_wquery2csv_export.files.my_file.input.table = tx_sometable
 ```

-> Explaining:
+> Explanation:
 file key “**my_file**” has set input table to “**tx_sometable**” (and plugin is inserted on _download_csv_ page)
 so:
 the csv file containing records from this table will be accessed using: [download_csv.html]?f=my_file
 and:
 prompted to download as my_file.csv

-The easiest way to quick configure is to just copy example config from above.
+The easiest way to quickly configure is to just copy example config from above.

 _See more examples in Configuration/TypoScript/setup.ts_